kfkogasa/PancakeClicker/README.txt

 Date: July 28, 2016

 Team Beta:
-Kevin Beydler
+K. B.
 Kristin Kogasaka
 Sean Baran

-Kristin will be creating the layout of the website Sean and Kevin will be developing the Pancake Clicker Application
+Kristin will be creating the layout of the website Sean and K. B. will be developing the Pancake Clicker Application

 VERSION 1:
 --------------